The process of become a competent indoor roped or bouldering climber.

 Option 2 is a great way of getting a safe and fun introduction to indoor climbing, with most centres offering tasters sessions as a cheap and easy way for novices to get to grips with the sport.

 Option 3 is another fantastic way of getting an introduction to the sport.
-Most external providers, like ourselves www.upandunderadventures.com, run Introduction to Climbing sessions and Learn to Climb courses at several different climbing centres in our area.
+Most external providers, like ourselves www.upandunderadventures.com, run the Mountain Training Rock skills Introduction courses and Learn to Climb courses at several different locations in our area.
 Just make sure that your instructor is suitably qualified to run those sessions.
 I.E. a hold of the Climbing Wall Instructor award (CWI), Climbing Wall Development Instructor award (CWDI), Rock Climbing Instructor award (RCI), Rock Climbing Development Instructor award (RCDI) or Mountain Climbing Instructor award (MCI).

 So what session course options are there?